Jha-vishal/Jha-vishal/README.md

 - Web Framework: Django,NodeJS
 - Database: PostgreSQL, MySQL
 - Front-end: ReactJS
-- Testing: Pytest, Junit
+- Testing: Pytest, Junit test

-I'm always eager to learn new technologies and expand my skillset.
-I'm actively interested in the freelance and open-source community and love to contribute to projects and collaborating with other developers.
+I'm actively interested and open to any freelance and open-source community gig and love to contribute to projects and collaborating with other developers.
 Thanks for visiting my profile!
 If you have any questions or would like to work together, don't hesitate to reach out.

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...